viktor-silakov/playwright-mcp-advanced/README.md

   --isolated                   keep the browser profile in memory, do not save
                                it to disk.
   --image-responses <mode>     whether to send image responses to the client.
-                               Can be "allow", "omit", or "auto".
-Defaults to "auto", which sends images if the client can display them.
+                               Can be "allow" or "omit", Defaults to "allow".
   --no-sandbox                 disable the sandbox for all process types that
                                are normally sandboxed.
   --output-dir <path>          path to the directory for output files.
+  --plugins-folder <path>      path to the plugins directory.
+Default is
+                               "./plugins".
   --port <port>                port to listen on for SSE transport.
   --proxy-bypass <bypass>      comma-separated domains to bypass proxy, for
                                example ".com,chromium.org,.domain.com"